 I might not understand what this means to a Thai, but being from the American Midwest, I certainly have a bearing set to “making others feel at ease.”

 Of all the cultures, the times, the varying degrees of geographic separateness, there isn’t one word included that I don’t find myself nodding at.
 Is there any better proof of our connectedness?

 American novelist Marilynne Robinson put it simply, with a certain amount of duende: “We make language.”
 We make language.
-Through it we remember the past, democratise understanding and to connect to each other.
+Through it, we remember the past, democratise understanding, and connect to each other.
 4

-On that I’ll leave you with this (is there a word for a parting charge?
+On that, I’ll leave you with this (is there a word for a parting charge?
 Benediction but with more urgency?): consider what’s not yet created.
-What words sorely needed?
+What words are sorely needed?
 What things would you like to express and cannot?
 A word for the feeling that one is a still point of a turning world.
-A cat that greats your hand with a purr.
+A cat that greets your hand with a purr.
 Wind through firs.
-Language is ours and ours entirely.5
+Language is ours and ours entirely.

 Some gather words, and some gather meanings.
 And some pair them together.
 Check out Mark Strand’s Poet’s Alphabet or David Whyte’s Consolations and my bouquet of resplendent words.
 New meaning to our old friends, the words.